 Please be aware that polishing medals will damage them.

 You will instead need to degrease the medal by using acetone.

 Before you preserve your medals you will need to wear gloves.
 It is also important to work in a well-ventilated room as you will be working with chemicals.

 First, dip a cotton bud in acetone and then wipe over the medal.

 Then wet a children’s toothbrush and brush in circles to remove the dirt.

 Be careful when using solvents!

-These particular family heirlooms will need to be stored within polyester sleeves, polyethylene bags, or either polyester or acrylic boxes.
-If you wish to show visitors your coins then it is best to do show using cotton gloves.
+These particular family heirlooms can be stored within polyester sleeves, polyethylene bags, or either polyester or acrylic boxes.
+If you wish to show visitors your coins then it is best to do use cotton gloves.

-To handle your silver valuables you can wear cotton gloves.
-This will prevent oil from your hands getting onto the silver.
+To handle the silver valuables you can wear cotton gloves.
+This will prevent oil from your hands from getting onto the silver.
 It will also prevent fingerprints as well.
 If you do not want to wear gloves then please make sure that you have clean hands.

 Thank You and Please Leave A Comment